New! This blog post is now available in audio.

 In a book called Actions: The Actors’ Thesaurus by Maria Caldarone and Maggie Lloyd-Williams, you’ll find 150 pages of one-word Essential Actions, which an actor might use in deciding how to play a line of dialogue.
 They’re all transitive verbs, that is, verbs that make sense when placed between “I” and “you” to form a complete sentence: I charm you, I defeat you, I encourage you, I stun you.
 Any writer should consider getting hold of a copy.
 It’s a treasure.

 It will be subtextual, not stated, but if you leaf through Actions: The Actors’ Thesaurus or pore over our list of Essential Actions, you’ll probably find the right words to describe it.
 It’s a great way to begin really making this valuable tool your own.
-(Essential action verbs and phrases are in bold italics throughout the text.)

 You may be thinking, “But I’m not an actor!
 I’m a writer.”